ncjones/blog/src/content/nodejs-stream-composition.md

 author: Nathan
 desc: |
-  Node.js pipeline() utility was added in 2018 as a better alternative to stream.pipe().
+  Node.js pipeline() utility was added in 2018 as a better alternative to Readable.pipe().
 It is not widely used but it's a great way to create streaming data applications on Node.js because of better error handling, cleaner syntax and compatibility with async/await.
 img: /img/coffee-cup-riding-tricycle-with-streamers-on-handle-bars-digital-art.jpg